tengstrand/lein-polylith/readme.md

           bookmark  -> Since the timestamp for the given bookmark in WS-ROOT/.polylith/time.edn or since the git hash
                        for the given bookmark in WS-ROOT/.polylith/git.edn
-                       if the CI variable is set.
+                       if the CI variable set.

   example:
     lein polylith info
     lein polylith info 1523649477000
-    lein polylith info 7d7fd132412aad0f8d3019edfccd1e9d92a5a8ae
     lein polylith info mybookmark
 ```